Blog Layout

 Establish Clear and Consistent Communication

 Once the vacancy has been filled, as a remote landlord you need to keep your lines of communication open.
 It’s important that your tenants know that they can reach you.
-Since you can’t be at the property at short notice, your tenants would have to be your eyes and ears on the ground.
+Since you can’t be at the rental property at short notice, your tenants would have to be your eyes and ears on the ground.

 Make them feel comfortable when communicating with you so it’s easy for them to report any concerns that they may have during their tenancy.
 Issues can range from plumbing, electrical problems, or damage to fixtures.
 It’s in your best interest to be informed of damages as soon as possible so you can do something to resolve them.

 Set proper expectations and encourage tenants to reach out to you as soon as a problem presents itself.
-Schedule a monthly check-ins with your tenant to ask about their well-being and inquire about the rental home’s condition.
+Schedule a monthly check-ins with your tenant to ask about their well-being and inquire about the long distance rental home’s condition.
 You can also provide contact information trusted local vendors who can address emergency issues on your behalf, but ensure that tenants still inform you of issues.

 Note that there’s fine line between being nosy and encouraging, so limit your calls and respect your tenant’s quiet enjoyment.
 Call too frequently and might push your renters to shut down and reject your calls altogether.